International Journal of Statistics and Applied Mathematics

 How to cite this article:

-SS Rajkumar, C Mani, GSGN Anjaneyulu, A Chinna kesavulu, P Srivyshnavi, J Prabhakara Naik and P Balasiddamuni.
+SS Rajkumar, C Mani, GSGN Anjaneyulu, A Chinna kesavulu, P Srivyshnavi, J Prabhakara Naik, P Balasiddamuni.
 Tests for parameter constancy and predictive accuracy in linear model by using student zed residuals.
-International Journal of Statistics and Applied Mathematics.
-2018; 3(2): 588-597.
+Int J Stat Appl Math 2018;3(2):588-597.